karenland/DH110_Assign6/README.md

 A simplified version that is just meant to highlight the steps for the design.
 <img src="https://user-images.githubusercontent.com/82078120/118899627-01e7c780-b8c4-11eb-83f4-061b7f5c9f3b.jpg" alt="2">

-**Basic Steps**
+**Steps to Change the Language**
  <ol>
-  <li> wherever you are on the app, you click the farthest right icon on the bottom task bar to reach profile page
+  <li> wherever you are on the app, you click the farthest right icon on the bottom task bar to reach profile page </li>
   <li> on user's profile page, click on the gear icon to go settings page </li>
   <li> search for the langauge option, click on it </li>
   <li> leads to a list of languages/li>